noahskorner/google-docs-clone/README.md

 `touch .env.development`

-You will need to add all of the neccessary environment variables in this file [located here](server/src/config/env.config.ts)
+You will need to add all of the neccessary environment variables [listed in this file](server/src/config/env.config.ts)

 Install Dependencies: